If I could step into a photograph, you would find me in Southern Vermont.

 “I definitely think social media promotes farming and homesteading as charming and whimsical, and sometimes doesn’t show the truly difficult parts.
 I try to be very transparent and honest, but I always do that behind a pretty photo.
 Mainly because, that’s what I want to look at!
 But that doesn’t take away from the realness that can be expressed through writing.
 I have shared a lot about the grief about losing my chickens, and the response I get is amazing.
 People are so supportive, and also amazed that I care for them and love them so much.
 I think it opens up peoples’ hearts a little bit.”

-Nevertheless, its not always about the outcome, sometimes it’s more so the way of life.
+Nevertheless, its not always about the outcome, sometimes it’s more about the way of life.
 She also wants to inspire people to, “slow down, cook for themselves, value local ingredients, drink that morning coffee on the porch while watching the chickens peck around.”